liferay-brim/my-crud/README.md

 b) Tasks for Node container:

-	1) Define a PORT to the node service on the docker-compose and the app.js file and expose it to your host;
+	1) Define a PORT to the node:15 service on the docker-compose and the app.js file and expose it to your host;

 	2) Create a bridge network on your docker-compose and add it to all containers;